Tom-Ainsworth/CI-PP4-toms-drum-lessons/README.md

   - Used to style the markup
 - Javascript
   - Custom use minimal, to set a timeout on bootstrap messages.

+## Honourable Mentions

+- Spencer Barriball - My mentor throughout the project.
+Always able to answer any questions I have and is such a positive person to have around.
+- Ellie Pitkin - My partner who is always so understanding when I'm stuck in a rut or need to spend extra time to push through a problem.
+I couldn't ask for a more supportive person to have around me during this.
+- David Bowers for the amazing readme structure, seeing your finished write up made it incredibly easy for me to plan and excute this project, thanks a lot!
+That and the advice about implementing widget tweaks in forms was incredibly helpful.
+- Simen Daehlin for the amazing [VS Code tutorial](https://blog.dehlin.dev/vscode-checklist)
+- The Code Institute Slack community for having an answer to seemingly everything.
+The perks of going through course after it's been through a few iterations.
+- [Min Giorgis](https://instagram.com/giorgis_media?igshid=YmMyMTA2M2Y=) for taking some amazing photos for me!

+## Credits

+- [Balsamiq](https://balsamiq.com/) for creating the wireframes
+- VS Code for the text editor
 - [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
   - Version 4.6.1, CSS framework for building a responsive front end, quickly.
 Comes with built-in javascript for features like the collapsable navbar, and accordion FAQs section.
 - [Cloudinary](https://cloudinary.com/)